cuvva/terms/terms.md

 ## 16. Money Laundering &amp; Proceeds of Crime

-We are obliged to report to the Serious Organised Crime Agency any suspicion of money laundering or terrorist financing activity and we may be prohibited from disclosing to you the contents of such report or the fact that such report has been made.
+We're obliged to report to the Serious Organised Crime Agency any suspicion of money laundering or terrorist financing activity and we may be prohibited from disclosing to you the contents of such report or the fact that such report has been made.

 ## 17. Third Party Rights